zehonghuang/openresty-operator/README.md

 ![OpenResty Operator Grafana Dashboard](./docs/images/grafana-dashboard-01.png)

-> A downloadable Grafana dashboard template will be published in a future release.
+> 📊 An official Grafana dashboard is available for monitoring OpenResty Operator via Prometheus.
+> You can download it from: [Grafana Labs Dashboard #23321](https://grafana.com/grafana/dashboards/23321)

 ## License